Transparency Preserved

 1

-Full encryption vs. full access is a false choice.
-Push for credentialing programs that preserve real-time access for verified media.
+Full encryption versus full public access is a false choice.
+Credentialing programs are a documented alternative that departments have accepted.

 2